 Step 2: Save a copy of your Recital Program Form on your computer.

 Step 3: Send the Student Recital Program Form as an attachment to your teacher for his/her review and approval.
 Your teacher will forward this information to the Outreach and Events Coordinator, Pam Taylor.

 The Outreach and Events Coordinator is only responsible for the preparation and printing of program information received at least 15 days prior to the performance date.

 HOW DO I PUBLICIZE MY RECITAL?

 Students may create, print, and post recital posters or fliers at their own expense.
-Go to the university Events Calendar to include your recital.
-Select the “Submit an Event” button to enter your recital information.
+Your recital will be included on the university's Events Calendar.

 HOW DO I ARRANGE FOR A RECEPTION?